Money Expert > Life Insurance > What's the right age to take out life insurance?

 The ideal age to take out insurance

 You could aim to own life insurance before 35.
-But life circumstances will often make the decision for you, making insurance an indispensable expense.
+But life circumstances, especially in the face of serious illness, will often make the decision for you, making insurance an indispensable expense.
 Below, we'll take a look at the two most common life events that prompt consumers to seek out life coverage.

 Taking out a mortgage